 The Utility recorded salaries and wages expense for officers and directors of \$2,373.
-Staff made no adjustments, and therefore recommends salaries and wages expense for officers and directors of \$2,373.
+We made no adjustments to this account.
+As such, we hereby approve a salaries and wages expense of \$2,373 for officers and directors.

 Employee Pensions and Benefits (604)